yjg30737/pyqt-editable-list-widget/README.md

 Easily editable list widget

 ## General Info
 When you are suppposed to add the item to editor-list-widget, editor-list-widget will automatically open the editor to let you edit right after that happened.
+If you press enter or up or down, Editor will be closed so let you stop editing.
-If you press enter, you can conveniently add new item.
-Clicking something else that editor will be closed.
+If you want to add the item consecutively when pressing enter, use `setConsecutiveAddWhenEnterPressed(f: bool)`.
+You can conveniently add a new item.
+Clicking something else make editor close.

 You can edit certain item to double click it or press F2 on the selected item.